-Whole Wheat No-Knead Bread is filled with Romano cheese, Italian seasoning, ten-grain cereal, and whole wheat flour.
+Whole Wheat No-Knead Bread is filled with Provolone cheese, Italian seasoning, seven-grain cereal, and whole wheat flour.
 Parsley and chives also add flavor.
 This is a great bread to use for sandwiches as it is a very substantial bread and doesn’t fall apart easily.

-Adding the vital wheat gluten made this bread softer in texture than regular Crusty Bread, which I liked as it was easier to bite into.
-Because the flour is soaked and fermented before you bake it, the dough releases the good enzymes needed to digest the bread (and which cause gluten intolerance) and removes the phythates which cause indigestion, bloating, gas, etc., in those with sensitivities to normal breads.
+Adding the vital wheat gluten made this bread softer in texture than regular Crusty Bread.
+This made the bread easier to bite into.
+Because the flour is soaked and fermented before you bake it, the dough releases the good enzymes needed to digest the bread, (and which cause gluten intolerance).
+It also removes the phythates which cause indigestion, bloating, gas, etc., in those with sensitivities to normal breads.

 If you are looking for a whole grain wheat bread recipe that you don’t have to knead, then consider this quick and easy recipe.
-If you don’t want to include the cheese and seasonings you can leave them out or substitute others you prefer, although I thought the ones I used added a lot to the texture and taste of the bread.
+If you don’t want to include the cheese and seasonings you can leave them out or substitute others you prefer.
+I thought the ones I used added a lot to the texture and taste to the bread.

 Whole Wheat No-Knead Bread is a very hearty and filling bread.
 When I made a sandwich out of it, I could only eat half at one time!

 This close up shows the texture of the bread.
-I added parsley, chives, Italian seasoning and romano cheese to this loaf.
-The white streaks are the romano cheese.
+I added parsley, chives, Italian seasoning and provolone cheese to this loaf.

 Here’s what I did.

 I used these ingredients, plus water.